What's 4/5 as a Decimal? A practical guide to Fraction-to-Decimal Conversion

 Converting fractions to decimals is crucial for several reasons:

 - Comparison: Decimals make it easier to compare the relative sizes of different fractions.
-For instance, comparing 4/5 (0.8) and 3/4 (0.75) is simpler using their decimal equivalents.
+Here's a good example: comparing 4/5 (0.8) and 3/4 (0.75) is simpler using their decimal equivalents.

 - Calculations: Performing calculations (addition, subtraction, multiplication, and division) with decimals is often simpler than with fractions, especially when dealing with mixed numbers or complex fractions.